splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 ## Configure index destinations for Splunk

 Log paths are preconfigured to utilize a convention of index destinations that is suitable for most customers.
 This step is optional to allow customization of index destinations.

-* Download the latest context.csv file to a subdirectory SC4S below the docker-compose.yml file created above.
+* Create a subdirectory called ``context-local`` in the directory (e.g. ``/opt/sc4s/``) created in the first step above.
+From this directory, execute the command below to download the index context file:

 ```bash
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/splunk_index.csv